-THE LISTENING PROJECT: NOTES ON A LIFE IN MUSIC
+- THE LISTENING ROOM: NOTES ON A LIFE IN MUSIC – AN ACOUSTIC ECOLOGY

-A few years ago, I rescued two sibling puppies—both males, a bichon frise/lhasa apso mix.
-Five months old at the time, they were discovered along with dozens of other puppies in a puppy mill raid somewhere in the Midwest.
+A few years ago, I rescued two sibling puppies—both males, a Bichon Frise/Lhasa Apso mix.
+Five months old at the time, they were discovered along with dozens of other litters of puppies in a puppy mill raid somewhere in the Midwest.
 I had never considered myself a dog-person, but some of my students were writing essays about rescuing dogs.
 So, in between reading my students’ rescue-dog essays, I would go onto petfinder.com and look at puppies.
-That’s how I found Benjamin and Buttons, which is the name the animal hospital gave them in their temporary home after they were seized at the puppy mill.
-I didn’t have the heart to change their names, plus they had a literary ring—Benjamin Buttons.
+That’s how I found Benjamin and Buttons—the names they were given at the animal hospital.
+I didn’t have the heart to change their names, and I liked that they had a literary association—after the short story, “The Curious Case of Benjamin Button,” written by F. Scott Fitzgerald.
 Rehabilitating these little guys and socializing them after their rough start at life has occupied a lot of my time.
 I also write songs, practice guitar, and garden.